Crying in H Mart: Summary

 Wanting her mother to attend her wedding, Zauner proposes marriage to her boyfriend Peter, who accepts.
 Soon after, Zauner and Peter get married with their families and friends attending.
 After the wedding, Kye leaves after being irritated by Joel.
 Soon after, Chongmi's condition declines drastically and she dies on October 18, 2014.
 Joel, Zauner, and Peter host a funeral the next week.
 Joel and Zauner fly to Vietnam, hoping to soothe their grief but the trip only strains their relationship.

 After moving to Brooklyn with Peter, Zauner begins learning to cook Korean cuisine and records music to cope with her grief.
 She begins working at an advertising firm in New York City, deciding that she will soon quit recording music due to her lack of success.

 Zauner submits an album to Yellow K Records as Japanese Breakfast, titling it Psychopomp.
 Its reception exceeds Zauner's expectations and Japanese Breakfast signs with the record label Dead Oceans.
 The band tours to promote the album and Zauner quits her advertising job.

 During the band's last tour date in Asia, Zauner's maternal aunt Nami and her husband, whom Zauner nicknamed "Boo", are in attendance.
 After the concert ends, Zauner and Peter spend time with Nami and Boo.
 On the night before they depart, Zauner and Peter accompany Nami and Boo to a karaoke bar where Nami asks Zauner to sing "Coffee Hanjan".
 As the lyrics begin, Zauner hopes that her heritage will help her sing the words.

 Reception

+Sales

+Crying in H Mart debuted as the seventh-best-selling hardcover nonfiction book for the week ending April 24, 2021, according to Publishers Weekly and The Wall Street Journal, which use data from NPD BookScan.